 Chocolate Protein Pancakes are a gluten-free breakfast pancake recipe that are made with no flour, but oats and protein powder!
 Each serving has 10g protein

 These chocolate protein pancakes are the perfect healthy start to your morning!
-One serving is loaded with 10 grams of protein but contains less than 150 calories!
+One serving (2 pancakes) is loaded with 15 grams of protein and about 200 calories!
 These gluten-free pancakes are made without flour, and they are the perfect way to get your chocolate fix.
 Made with oats and bananas for deliciously fluffy pancakes every time!

 Eating healthy doesn’t mean you have to go without some of your favorite foods!
 These chocolate pancakes are low in calories and fat but loaded with protein to get your day off to a great start.
 Quick and easy to make with just a few ingredients!

 How to make chocolate protein pancakes:

 - Place the eggs, bananas and oats in a high speed blender and blend or pulse for 15-30 seconds.

 - Blend just until the eggs are whisked, banana is mashed and oats or ground; it’s ok if it has lumps.